slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-4/packetizer_raw_output.md

 Revise the test so that a non-matching CLIENT-ID indicates that the ACME server is not yet authorized, rather than that the service does not require client authentication at all.

+**Severity:** Medium
+  *Basis:* This mis-scoping may lead to premature assumptions about service configuration, resulting in failed descriptor decryption and validation.

+**Confidence:** High

 ---